 She enjoys working with adult learners and believes that adults who are working to support themselves and their families deserve a non-traditional way to learn.

 What would you tell a student who is thinking about attending A&M-Commerce?

 Attending A&M-Commerce is about joining with like-minded people who are intent on earning their degrees to develop and further their careers.
 Some people see getting a degree as a life task to be completed and forgotten.
 Others see getting a degree as a way of improving themselves or being a role model to others.
 No matter what your reason for attending, become an active part of the learning process and absorb what you can.
 You will find plenty of places to use your knowledge in the years to come.

 What draws you to your discipline?

-Leadership is not just a university degree program.
-Leadership is not restricted to corporate executives or management.
-Leadership can be demonstrated by a person in any role, at any level and within any industry.
-The competencies that leaders demonstrate can be learned—in argument with those who believe in trait leadership—and used to lead and guide others.
+Leadership is not just a university degree program and is not restricted to corporate executives or management.
+Leadership can be demonstrated by a person in any role, at any level, and within any industry.
+The competencies that leaders demonstrate can be learned—despite those who believe in trait leadership—and used to lead and guide others.
 I am passionate about teaching students about leadership and its use in organizations.